Doke Black Fusion First Flush 2017

 For us, Doke was the logical first choice approach for our first footstep on Indian tea terrain for several reasons.
 For once, it’s the bond of trust that has formed during years of cooperation and interaction with Doke founder Rajiv Lochan.
 While trust is certainly one of the – if not the – most invaluable asset to a tea trade relationship, there’s more to Doke.
 Being looked after by Rajiv’s son and daughter, Vivek and Neha Lochan, the project couldn’t be a better match of our idea of a genuine family operation.
-Plus, we share with the Lochans a passion for the organic farming of quality tea in biodiverse settings.
+Plus, we share with the Lochans a passion for the health and environment-friendly farming of quality tea in biodiverse settings.

 The Doke Philosophy